 By: Rick Hernandez

 Later on, Jesus grew to become a young man.
 “And Jesus advanced [in] wisdom and age and favor before God and man” (Luke 2:52).
 With more age and experience, I can imagine that He had more responsibilities.
 We know He was a carpenter.
 How did He learn the trade?
 I can imagine Jesus helping Joseph with his carpentry tasks.
 That would be what we call an apprenticeship, on-the-job training.
 Yes, small tasks preparing Him for bigger tasks.
-Once done with work, I assume that, as most apprentices, He would sweep the floors of their humble workplace.
+Once done with work, I assume that he would sweep the floors of their humble workplace as most apprentices.
 Can you see Jesus going back home to help bake bread or carry more water?
 Of course.
-He must have done all of these common things.
+He must have done all of these ordinary things.
 Imagine.
 This was the Son of God incarnate!
-He was tasked with the work of redemption, the biggest and most important work of all time.
+He was tasked with the work of redemption, the most significant and important work of all time.
 Yet, our Lord Jesus had to do all of these simple little human things...
 But is not God about the big important things?

 Let us pray: Lord, you knew me perfectly even before I was in my mother’s womb.
-You know what my right hand does as well as my left.
-From You I cannot hide.
-I humbly offer you all that I am, and all that I do, with both my successes and my struggles, in faith and love, in the hope for the grace needed to find You in all things and guide more people towards You, who loves us so much.
+You know what my right-hand does as well as my left.
+From You, I cannot hide.
+I humbly offer you all that I am, and all that I do, with my successes and struggles, in faith and love, in the hope for the grace needed to find You in all things and guide more people towards You who loves us so much.
 Help me to be as your hands in this world.
 Amen.

 By: Laura Worhacz